SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 interavtively:

 #.
 Provide a maximum distance,
 #.
-Click on the purple `Add` button to load the data.
+Click on the `Plus` icon to load the data.

-Toggle viewing data without arrivals by clicking the purple `Hide` button.
+Toggle viewing data without arrivals by clicking the `crossed-eye` button.

 During request the background of the traces is changed according to the current
 state: